wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 2: Pass the text prop from SplashScreen

-Provide the button text from the parent component by passing it as a prop, demonstrating how data flows from parent to child.
+Pass the button text from the parent component as a prop.

 **File:** `src/components/SplashScreen.jsx`